pkra/peterkrautzberger.org/_posts/2011/2011-08-24-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-2.md

 - partition regular
 - Ramsey theory
 - semigroups
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '593133177'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0076/
 ---

-> Yesterday I finally [started this short series](http://boolesrings.org/krautzberger/2011/08/23/hindmans-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-1/) with some small thoughts regarding partial semigroups.
+> Yesterday I finally [started this short series](/0075/) with some small thoughts regarding partial semigroups.
 If you don't remember, all I did yesterday was to explain why semigroups are not, in general, partition regular using a simple partition of $\mathbb{N}$.
 I was trying to keep your hopes up by pointing out Schur's Theorem.

 ## So how far can we push?